Varun487/AIAlgoTrading/research/README.md

 # TODO
 1. For any company, does any strategy config beat the baseline in any time period?
 (Try 4 time periods ->  Entire 3 years, Yearly, Quaterly, Monthly) ![varunincomplete]
    - Calculate company baselines ![done]
-   - Calculate backtest baselines ![incomplete]
+   - Calculate backtest baselines ![done]
-   - Comparison + inferences
-   - Visualization
+   - Comparison, inferences, Visualization ![incomplete]
 2. Does any strategy work better when another indicator is used?
 (Try 5 indicators with varying time periods)
 3. Write Research paper ![docincomplete]